Is a Trequartista more popular than a Shadow Striker? | Football Manager

-Support – he is willing to help out with defence and tends to sit in the hole rather than get into the box.
+Support – the player is willing to help out with defence and tends to sit in the hole rather than get into the box.

-Attack – he looks to craft out chances for his forwards alongside being a presence in the box to supplement the attack.
+Attack – the player looks to craft out chances for his forwards alongside being a presence in the box to supplement the attack.

 The Trequartista can operate in the attacking midfield or centre forward positions.